Easy to make Asian Steak Bites—ready in 30 minutes or less! Serve with this amazingly delicious dipping sauce that requires only four ingredients!

 A plate full of Asian Steak Bites

 As a self-proclaimed snacking fiend and appetizer fanatic, 90% of my diet consists of appetizer-type foods–give or take a few percentage points.
 So these appetizer steak bites?
-Yes, they have been a huge hit in my home as of late.
+Yes, my family asks for them all the time.

 These bites are packed with flavor thanks to just a few key ingredients.
 They are marinated for 20 minutes, cooked in a hot skillet, and finally dredged into a delicious creamy sriracha-lime sauce.
 Easy enough right?!
 Let me show you what I mean….